 So, in terms of Onstaff, we were very generous with our equity.
 But they also worked extremely hard.
 We also had a deal that if they hit certain milestones along the way they would get more equity so they would make more when we finally sold the company.

-For example, we had people that started at 10% and, because they hit their milestones, they ended up with 15% by the end of the project.
+For example, we had people who started at 10% and, because they hit their milestones, they ended up with 15% by the end of the project.

 R: Let’s talk about early adopters.
 This is 1996, so the internet wasn’t there to help at the time.